History: 25 Years CD Ortofon, Garrard, Decca, TannoyThe Sound of Tubes and Transistors

 By connecting the ribbon speaker to a horn efficiency, power handling and frequency response will be influenced.
 The shape and size of the horn determine in what way the sound generated by the ribbon is coupled to the air.

-You all know the importance of a wide frequency response in audio.
-Quality preamplifiers should have a bandwidth of about 300.000 Hz.
-CD's and CD-players actually should have a sampling frequency of 400.000 Hz. in order to have the same resolution as the open reel studio recorder.
 A wide frequency band is necessary for the reproduction of a square wave.
 Although square waves do not occur in music they are indicative for a good transient response which you can hear in symphonic music and jazz, music that is played on acoustic instruments.

 Measurements (left) as given in the original Decca brochure.